 So you have a product, or you’re developing one, leveraging user-generated content (UGC).
 Great!
 Would you rather spend time designing and developing your product – and business – or start your mornings reviewing inappropriate content?

 That’s a somewhat leading question.

-The expression ‘hire your weakness’ means to double down on your strengths while leveraging the benefit of others’ expertise.
+The expression ‘hire your weakness’ means double down on your strengths while leveraging others’ expertise.
 In some cases, you hire marketing and customer support.
 In others, you want to outsource, like accounting or content moderation.
 By outsourcing these tasks, you can free up your time to focus on product development and design.

 5 tips for early days development